caviumnetworks/dpdk-dts/doc/dts_gsg/config.rst

 *   crbs: IP address of the DUT CRB.
 The detail information of this CRB is defined in file crbs.py.
 *   test_suites:  defines list of test suites, which will plan to be executed.
-*   gets: list of DPDK targets to be tested.
+*   targets: list of DPDK targets to be tested.
 *   parameters: you can define multiple keywords
 *   scenario: Senario of DPDK virtualization environment for this execution.